 GM Fire & Rescue acknowledged Statham has been training with them in the city for the last month to prepare for his role.
-Having regularly joined them on 999 calls and also visited schools to caution against playing with matches.
+Having joined them on 999 calls and also visited schools to caution against playing with matches.

 EastEnders star Danny Dyer sent Twitter into a meltdown last month after tweeting he was having Irish dialect coaching fuelling rumours he’ll join Statham on screen as the IRA bomber targeting the city.